MBP’s sustainability approach

 In 2019 EcoVadis has awarded the Gold Medal to MBP, placing us in the top 7% of all companies evaluated by EcoVadis.

 Since 2017 MBP Solutions LTD has been committed to the UN Global Compact corporate responsibility initiative and its principles in the areas of human rights, labour, environment and anti-corruption.
-In November 2018 MBP Solutions submitted the first Communication on Progress.
+In November 2019, MBP Solutions submitted the latest Communication on Progress.

 Sustainability has been part of our ideological backbone since the beginning, as our organisation captures and delivers value in economic, environmental and social terms.
 Our business brings to life the concepts of industrial ecology and circular economy by materialising the idea that the waste stream of one industry can be used as a key resource by another.
 The report focuses on our performance, challenges and opportunities and it covers MBP’s entire organisation, including administrative offices, industrial facilities and sourcing operations.